Battleground power plays rage as everyday politics go quiet

 “Only the die-hards are paying attention to election politics,” Vilsack said.
 “However, opinions have formed and will continue to form on politics of how the administration is handling the situation.”

-Associated Press writers Marc Levy in Harrisburg, Pennsylvania, and Zeke Miller in Washington contributed to this report.
+Associated Press writers Marc Levy in Harrisburg, Pa., and Zeke Miller in Washington contributed to this report.

-Note: This story was first published on April 19, 2020.
-It was updated on April 20, 2020, to correct the timing of Whitmer’s declaration.
-She responded before GOP action, not afterward.
-It also corrects the timing of Republicans’ trimming the emergency order in Michigan.
-Republicans trimmed the emergency order two weeks ago, not last week.